 Plastic's fantastic, except when it isn't.
 Most of us are exposed to many plastic products every day—from baby bottles to toys to spatulas.
 But not all plastics are created equal.
 Research suggests that while all plastics may leach chemicals if scratched, degraded, or heated, some plastic by-products are particularly dangerous, like BPA (bisphenol A)—and may cause cancer in humans among a host of other serious issues with accumulated build up in the body.
-BPA is found in many plastic products, the linings of food and formula cans, dental sealants, and on paper cashier receipts to stabilize the ink.
+BPA is found in many plastic products, dental sealants, and on paper cashier receipts to stabilize the ink.

-Recommendation: Want to limit BPA in your life?
-Carry your own glass, steel, or ceramic water bottle; only use baby bottles and other children's food products that clearly state that they are BPA-free; and reduce how much canned food you consume.
+The Rx: Want to limit BPA in your life?
+Carry your own glass, steel, or ceramic water bottle; only use baby bottles and other children's food products that clearly state that they are BPA-free.

 Your Closet (Specifically Your Dry Cleaned Clothes)